shawnbrown/datatest/docs/intro.rst

             def test_county(self):
                 self.assertDataSet('county')

-4. Check the sum of "incidents" grouped by "county" (against referenceData):
+4. Check the sum of "incidents" grouped by "county" (against reference):
-    To check that the sum of incidents by county matches the number listed in the ``referenceData``, we call :meth:`assertDataSum()
+    To check that the sum of incidents by county matches the number listed in the :attr:`reference <datatest.DataTestCase.reference>`,
-    <datatest.DataTestCase.assertDataSum>` and pass in the column we want
+    we call :meth:`assertDataSum() <datatest.DataTestCase.assertDataSum>`
-    to sum as well as the columns we want to group by:
+    and pass in the column we want to sum as well as the columns we want to group by:

     .. code-block:: python
         :emphasize-lines: 2